For when 'Get Well Soon' is just a bit shit.

 I create health content that doesn't look like health content, using a mix of colour, illustration and handlettering to speak to the human side of sickness.

-To find out more about why I started This Thing,
+To find out more about why I started This Thing, you can visit my About Me page.

 You are not alone.